bschulz81/AcceleratedLinearAlgebra/development/Readme.txt

 Some identified Issues:
 1) The initial support for the message passing interface was not tested yet in any way.

 2) with -O3, -O2 the qr decomposition fails on gpu with nvc++.
+On these optimization levels, nvc++ appears to try to parallelize loops which are marked as sequential.

-3) the qr decomposition is designated as a worker function on device. it this should be able to call vector functions when outside of a loop. however, when replacing
+3) the qr decomposition is designated as a worker function on device. it this should be able to call vector functions when outside of a parallelized loop. however, when replacing
 T norm = sqrt(gpu_dot_product_s(v,v));
 on line 2083 with the vector function
 T norm = sqrt(gpu_dot_product_v(v,v));